Have you maintained a Facebook profile at any point since 2007?

 In 2018, a scandal involving a political consulting firm called Cambridge Analytica revealed the extent to which Facebook deceived consumers.
 The consulting firm was able to access the personal data of up to 87 million Facebook users.
 In 2019, the Federal Trade Commission and Department of Justice announced that Facebook would pay a $5 billion penalty – the largest ever imposed by the FTC – to settle charges that the company had “deceiv[ed] users about their ability to control their privacy information.”

-FACEBOOK WEAPONIZED DATA TO SUPPRESS COMPETITION
+FACEBOOK ALLEGEDLY WEAPONIZED DATA TO SUPPRESS COMPETITION

 YOUR CONSUMER RIGHTS